Efficient End-to-End Visual Document Understanding with Rationale Distillation: Experimental results

-\paragraph{Inference with external OCR systems} Finally, we analyze the impact of using an external OCR system at inference time at the cost of engineering complexity and computational cost.
 Since OCR outputs can be very long, we experiment with different methods for selecting 50-token segments.
 The simplest variant truncates the OCR output to the first segment of 50 tokens which results in a small gain (1.6 points) over \qid.
 More complex methods which select segments based on TF-IDF (7.2 points) or BERT-embedding based (6 points) similarity to the question result in larger gains.
 Finally, the rightmost red bar shows the performance with rationales from few-shot prompted \palm.
 For this experiment, we modified the prompting template for \palm, to generate rationales from the OCR without being given the answer.
-Specifically, we ask \palm to predict the evidence first, and the answer next and use only the evidence (and not the answer) from \palm is used as student decoder input.
+Specifically, we ask \palm to predict the evidence first, and the answer next and use only the evidence (and not the answer) from \palm as student decoder input.
 This variant performs the best with a 7.7 point improvement over \qid.
-Overall, these results indicate a signifacent room for improvement in rationale prediction for student models.
+Overall, these results indicate a significant room for improvement in rationale prediction for student models.
+We also see that an external OCR tool would still provide benefits at the cost of added computation by the OCR system and, since OCR is relatively efficient, the more significant cost of increased engineering complexity and potential service fees for production solutions.

-\paragraph{Breakdown analysis of the improvement} The InfoVQA leaderboard provides a breakdown of model performance over subsets categorized by answer type, evidence type, and question operations.
-We compare the performance of \ansonly models (ANLS 38.2) and \ourmethod+ Voting (ANLS 42.2) in Table~\ref{tab:breakdown_infovqa}.
+\paragraph{Breakdown analysis of the improvement.} The InfoVQA leaderboard provides a breakdown of model performance over subsets categorized by answer type, evidence type, and question operations.
+We compare the performance of \ansonly models (ANLS 38.2) and RD+Voting (ANLS 42.2) in Table~\ref{tab:breakdown_infovqa}.
 We observe large improvements when answers are text spans in the image or in the question.
-The former type indicates the helpfulness of the intermediate rationales, and the latter suggests the helpfulness of decoding the question before answering.
+The former type indicates the helpfulness of the intermediate rationales; the latter suggests the helpfulness of decoding the question before answering.

-We see an improvement of 7.1 points when the evidence comes from a table or text, and 8 points when the evidence comes from text, which implies the student model can extract better rationales from these more structured parts the images, in comparison to the parts with more complex layouts such as figures and maps.
+We see a 7.1 point gain when the evidence comes from a table or list, 8 points when the evidence comes from text, which implies the student can extract better rationales from such parts of the images, in comparison to parts with more complex layouts such as figures and maps.